NSCA CPT Study Guide

 Effectiveness of Linear and Nonlinear Periodized Programs

-Systematic variation allowing rest and recovery that is adequate makes the periodized programs effective.
-Nonlinear periodization is often used so training is able to continue throughout the season.
+Systematic variation allowing adequate rest and recovery makes the periodized programs effective.
+Nonlinear periodization is often used so training can continue throughout the season.

-During the in season time, the frequency is reduced, and the exercise volume is changed to relate to the number of competitions and the volume of sport practices.
+During the in-season time, the frequency is reduced, and the exercise volume is changed to relate to the number of competitions and the volume of sports practices.

 If you want assistance wrapping your head around this material, make sure to check out Trainer Academy for some awesome NSCA study materials.
 They have Practice tests, flashcards, and a fantastic study guide.
 They even offer an exam pass guarantee.